GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     **FORMAT_FLOAT_MAP**
-        Format (C language printf syntax, see :term:`FORMAT_FLOAT_OUT`) to be used when plotting double precision floating point numbers along plot frames and contours.
+        Format (C language printf syntax, see :term:`FORMAT_FLOAT_OUT`) to be used when plotting double precision floating point numbers along plot frames and contours [default is **%.12g**].
-        For geographic coordinates, see :term:`FORMAT_GEO_MAP`. [default is **%.12g**].
+        For geographic coordinates, see :term:`FORMAT_GEO_MAP`.

     **FORMAT_FLOAT_OUT**
         Format (C language `printf <https://en.wikipedia.org/wiki/Printf_format_string>`_ syntax)
-        to be used when printing double precision floating point numbers to output files.
+        to be used when printing double precision floating point numbers to output files [default is **%.12g**].
         For geographic coordinates, see :term:`FORMAT_GEO_OUT`.
-        [default is **%.12g**].
-To give some columns a separate format, supply one or more comma-separated *cols*:*format* specifications, where *cols* can be specific columns (e.g., 5 for 6th since 0 is the first) or a range of columns (e.g.,3-7).
+        To give some columns a separate format, supply one or more comma-separated *cols*:*format* specifications, where *cols* can be specific columns (e.g., 5 for 6th since 0 is the first) or a range of columns (e.g., 3-7).
         The last specification without column information will override the format for all other columns.
-        Alternatively, you canlist N space-separated formats and these apply to the first N columns.
+        Alternatively, you can list N space-separated formats and these apply to the first N columns.

         The printf syntax is ``%[minimum width].[precision]type``,
         where **type** may be **f**, **e**, **E**, **g** or **G**.
         The default is ``%.12g``, i.e. no minimum width and 12 digit precision.

         See table below for examples.
-Input is pi (3.14159265359).
+Input is π (3.14159265359).

         ======   =============
         Format   Output